2013–14 Detroit Red Wings season: Regular season

 The Red Wings set a franchise record this season, surpassing their most man-games lost due to injury or illness in one season since the stat started being kept in 1985–86.
 The previous high was 346, which Detroit eclipsed on March 23 against the Minnesota Wild.
-Detroit ended the season with 421 man-games lost, second to only to the Pittsburgh Penguins, including six key players who missed at least 25 games.
+Detroit ended the season with 421 man-games lost, second only to the Pittsburgh Penguins, including six key players who missed at least 25 games.
 Fifteen players missed ten or more games, resulting in Detroit dressing 38 different players during the regular season.
 That marks the most since the team used 45 in the 1990–91 season.
 Nine players made their NHL debuts with the Red Wings this season, their highest total since 14 debuted in 1990–91.

 The Red Wings reached several milestones as a franchise this season, including their 3,000th home game (1/31 vs. Washington), 3,000th road game (2/26 at Montreal) and 6,000th game (2/8 at Tampa Bay).
-After the 2013–14 regular season, the Red Wings stand at 2,774–2,328–815–107, ranking third in NHL history in wins.
+After the 2013–14 regular season, the Red Wings stood at 2,774–2,328–815–107, ranking third in NHL history in wins.